janousch/LEMB/README.md

 ## [How It Works]()

+1. Choose the branch for the unreal version you want.
-1. Clone or download the repository
+2. Clone or download the repository
+3. Start the project.
+4. Optional: Create a new widget based on the LEMB Mode Widget.
-2. Start the project, go inside the project settings (LEMB Settings) and select a Mode Widget.
+5. Go inside the project settings (LEMB Settings) and select a Mode Widget.
-3. Open the level editor mode (default shortcut is Shift + 2).
+6. Open the level editor mode (default shortcut is Shift + 2).

 ## Usage